coinspark/libraries/README.txt

 HOW TO TEST
 -----------
-The libraries include extensive tests to verify that it behaves identically for all inputs, for all languages.
+The libraries include extensive tests to verify that they behave identically for all inputs, for all languages.
 We encourage you to run these tests for yourself by following the steps below.
 Explicit command line instructions are provided for Unix-based systems.

 * Download all the library files to your computer.

-* In your Terminal, navigate to the directory containing those files
+* In your Terminal, navigate to the directory containing those files,

 * Compile the C library tests: